 - There is an $8 Navajo fee per person, per visit.
 If you plan to visit both canyons on the same day, you only need to pay a one-time Navajo fee in cash only.
 Our trip total for both Lower and Upper (with the tours we went with) totaled $70 ($42 + $20 + $8).

 - To photograph the deep purples and orange hues of the canyons, reserve a morning or late afternoon tour.
 Anytime except 10:00am-12:30pm works.
 They are less visible when the sun is highest in the sky.

 - To capture the breathtaking sunbeams, plan a visit for the opposite.
 The best times would be from 10:00am-12:30pm.

 Before the trip, I did intensive research on both Lower and Upper Antelope Canyon.
-Some visitors said the Lower Antelope was better for the deep purples and oranges hues while Upper Antelope is better for photographing sunbeams.
-From my experience, I think as long as you make it to either canyon during the right time (morning or late afternoon for deep hues vs. midday for sunbeams) you’re good.
+Some visitors said the Lower Antelope Canyon was better for the deep purples and oranges hues while Upper Antelope Canyon is better for photographing sunbeams.
+From my experience, I think as long as you make it to either canyon during the right time (morning or late afternoon for deep hues vs. midday for sunbeams), you’re good.
 Make sure to buy tickets well in advance if you’re looking to book a specific time.
 If you can, visit both canyons as they each offer different views into the slot canyons.
 It’d be a crime to experience one without the other.